 While identifying symptoms early on leads to a greater probability that employees won’t need to go out on disability, the IBI research found that waiting to be screened causes a fluctuation in the cost of that disability, leading to much higher medical claims.
 The average cost for employees who take a leave for a mild form of a chronic condition can be up to 52% lower than the average cost of a severe form of that same chronic condition, according to the IBI research.

 Employers have a responsibility to provide more than just salary and retirement benefits, McDevitt says.
 Employees want their benefits to impact their health in a more holistic way.

-“If employers didn't have a wellness and preventive care strategy in place before the pandemic, they need to get one,” she says.
+“If employers didn't have a wellness and preventive care strategy in place before, they need to get one,” she says.
 “If they had a strategy in place, and they were doing pretty well at it, they need to double down because the cost related to delayed care could be catastrophic.”

 Make holistic wellness and preventive care part of your employee benefit strategy.
 Contact us today. ☀️

 We ask that all employees at Grooms Benefit Solutions contribute ideas to our Insights blog.
 Everyone here has a voice, and we love that.